IDC

 With Direct to Object backup, customers can now send their backups directly to object storage without needing an EC2 VM instance.
 This can provide significant economic savings.

-It is suggested to create a backup copy to an additional place.
+It is suggested to create a backup copy in an additional place.
 Depending on the use case, there are several ways to achieve this with different economic factors.
 Among other ways, the following technologies can be used:

 • For VMware Cloud on AWS, a Veeam Backup Copy Job to a second EC2 Server can be used as an additional Repository.
 The second EC2 Server can be placed on another AWS Availability Zone or AWS Geo-Location.